Food color markers...slap a zing on those cookies!

 Question: How long does it take the food ink to dry on cookies?

 Sidenote: if you have a Samsung Galaxy, you can download the app, Galaxy Sensors.
 It will tell you humidity levels and a lot more.
-I go to this almost daily.
+I go to this almost daily in humidity seasons.
 I'm sure i-phones have a similar app.

 Question: Do the food color markers dry out fast?